countable-web/open-source-corporation/hr/GIT.md

 git push origin fireball-spell
 ```

 Submit a pull request from `fireball-spell` targetting `develop`.
 Another developer on the project should review and comment on your changes.
 When everyone agrees, anyone can merge the changes.
+The `fireball-spell` branch is then deleted after being merged.

 ## Documentation change (update README.md)